 Demand for electricity fluctuates from day to day and month to month.
 During periods of low demand, such as nighttime, stored electricity can be used to pump water up into a backup reservoir.
 This process allows for the recycling of water in hydroelectric production.
-Pumped storage systems allow for rapid adjustments in plant output, resulting in a more efficient system which is relatively inexpensive to build.

-The Grand Coulee Dam, located on the Columbia River 145 km west of Spokane, Washington, is three times the size of the Great Pyramid and two and a half times the volume of Hoover Dam (Figure 1, 4).
-Constructed between 1933 and 1942, the Grand Coulee Dam was a major source of economic stimulus during the Great Depression.
-Construction of the dam provided roughly 8,800 jobs, and resulted in a large economic boom in neighboring towns.
-Since its completion, the Grand Coulee Dam has provided many long-term jobs, annual irrigation to more than 2,000 Washington farmers, and is one of the top producers of hydroelectric power in the United States.
+Pumped storage systems allow for rapid adjustments in plant output, resulting in a more efficient system which is relatively inexpensive to build.11 of economic stimulus during the Great Depression.
+Construction of the dam provided roughly 8,800 jobs, and resulted in a large economic boom in neighboring towns.9 Since its completion, the Grand Coulee Dam has provided many long-term jobs, annual irrigation to more than 2,000 Washington farmers, and is one of the top producers of hydroelectric power in the United States.
 The revenue produced by this dam has far outweighed its cost.
-The Grand Coulee Dam was vital in providing the electricity necessary to produce aluminum for airplanes and plutonium for nuclear weapons during World War II.
-With the addition of a third power plant in 1974, the Grand Coulee Dam is now capable of producing 7,200 megawatts of power.
+The Grand Coulee Dam was vital in providing the electricity necessary to produce aluminum for airplanes and plutonium for nuclear weapons during World War II.9 With the addition of a third power plant in 1974, the Grand Coulee Dam is now capable of producing 7,200 megawatts of power.7